codenameyau/studysheet/README.md

 studysheet
 ==========

-StudySheet is a python script that takes a list of concepts, and creates a word document or PDF studysheet with an brief introduction of each concept taken from Wikipedia or WolframAlpha.
+StudySheet is a python script that takes a list of concepts or questions, and creates a word document or PDF studysheet with a summary paragraph taken from Wikipedia or an answer from computed from WolframAlpha.

 ## API Keys
 To use the WolframAlpha module, you must sign up for an